 Spread a layer of tortillas over top.
 I used 3 or 4 tortillas for each layer and cut some of the tortillas in half wedging them into the layers to fit and cover well.

-Layer with another layer of tortillas.
+Layer with third layer of tortillas.
 I think I used 4 tortillas and cut them in halves where necessary to fill in all the gaps.

 Layer with more of the beef mixture.

-Spread another layer of tortillas over top of the sour cream.
+Spread a fourth layer of tortillas over top of the cheese.

 Spread another beef layer over top of the tortillas.